Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 Here’s the bottom line: People tell me all the time that the $150 cable TV package doesn’t work for them.
 It’s too expensive and full of channels they don’t watch.
 So make a list of the channels that you do watch and start looking for a streaming solution, even if that means testing out or subscribing to multiple services to get what you want for a lower monthly price.

 Paying with a rewards credit card is one of the easiest ways to lower your monthly streaming bill.
-I’ve researched the best credit cards that offer cash back for streaming TV and music purchases.
-Here are my favorites.
+Here’s the best credit card for cash back on streaming TV purchases.